DenisRomashov/Data_Integration/README.md

 3. Click on *New repository*
   * Select *Ontop Virtual RDF Store* from the list.
   * Give an ID to your new repository (ex: Project).
-  * Give optionally also a descriptive title (ex: Universities Repository).
   * Click on *Next*.

 On the next page: